Soos Creek Botanical Garden

 Testing & Iterations

-Because this client has lower tech literacy levels, I prioritized iterative testing to confirm the sustainability of the chosen CMS and engagement process solutions.
+I conducted iterative testing to confirm the sustainability of solutions.

 During usability testing, I asked 5 different people to attempt several tasks with no instructions.
 Tasks that seemed unclear were addressed and retested.

 Event sign up was initially the least successful category.
-I had initially used Squarespace tools, but the client was unfamiliar to this software and didn’t find it easy to understand.
-I discovered that the client was already familiar with Gmail products and found an opportunity to integrate signups through Google Calendar and Workspace, a technology they were already comfortable with.
+I discovered that the client was already familiar with Gmail products and found an opportunity to integrate signups through Google Calendar and Workspace.

-The new use of Google calendars was a simple adjustment, but it resonated with new and veteran users.
-Once implemented, new volunteer sign ups increased more than ever before and veterans were excited about the ability to add events to their personal Google calendars.
+The new use of Google calendars was a simple adjustment, but it resonated with both new and veteran users.
+Once implemented, new volunteer sign ups increased and veterans were excited about the ability to add events to their personal Google calendars.

 Retrospective